tahuang1991/otmb_fw_code/README.md

    - CCLUT algorithm, DN-19-059
    - HMT, with anode and cathode hmt bits match, DN-20-033
    - New trigger data format and DAQ data format, DN-20-016
+   - v1 version includes the udpates in 2022 winter break upgrade